bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 The stages contained below are a flexible, coarse resolution roadmap to give newcomers and onlookers a sense of the overall plan and progress.
 If you'd like to add items to this roadmap, open a PR and ping `@alice-i-cecile` as needed for dispute resolution.
+Try to keep each stage small, simple, and easily accomplished.
+We can easily add more stages, but trying to jump ahead to a complex feature risks killing all momentum.
 For actionable, well-scoped items, please open issues instead.

 As you complete tasks, check them off here!